ohanasportstech/ohanasportstech.github.io/pages/help.md

   to your game.

-- **Left or right-handed selection**: Kai will adjust drills based on what hand you play with so that a forehand is always a forehand and backhand is always a backhand.
+- **Left or right-handed selection**: Kai will adjust drills based on what hand you play with so a forehand is always a forehand and backhand is always a backhand.

 <br>